Skip to main content

 • If you don’t already have it, you’ll be prompted to download the Duo smartphone app for iOS or Android.

-• If you access the Stanford Axess HR system, you may have already installed the Duo app.
-If so, Duo will recognize your phone number.
-Skip to step 4 if so, since multiple accounts can exist on the same Duo app.
+• If you have already installed the Duo app, Skip to step 4, since multiple accounts can exist on the same Duo app.
 No need to download the app again.

 The last step is “activating” the connection between your account and the Duo app.
 The easiest way to do this is to scan the barcode with the Duo app, as instructed.